Natooz/MidiTok/docs/bases.rst

    :file: additional_tokens_table.csv
    :header-rows: 1

-¹: using both time signatures and rests with `CPWord` might result in time alterations, as the time signature is carried by the Bar tokens which are skipped during period of rests.
-An example is shown below
+¹: using both time signatures and rests with `CPWord` might result in time alterations, as the time signature changes are carried with the Bar tokens which can be skipped during period of rests.
+²: using time signatures with `Octuple` might result in time alterations, as the time signature changes are carried with the note onsets.
+An example is shown below.

 .. image:: /assets/Octuple_TS_Rest/original.png
   :width: 800